rasid-25/Multiple-Text-Typing-Animation/README.md

 # Multiple-Text-Typing-Animation
-i areat this
+i creat this project.
-Follow This Channel
+Follow This Channel.